Scholarships, Awards, Financial Aid

 All applications will be reviewed by a faculty committee.

 FAFSA (Free Application for Federal Student Aid)

 You MUST fill out the Free Application for Federal Student Aid (FAFSA) in order to be considered for financial aid.
 If you have not done that, and you are seeking aid, fill it out NOW!
 The FAFSA can be found by clicking here.

 First-year graduate students do not have as many financial opportunities as second and third-year graduate students.
 Work Study and Student Loans are the primary form of assistance available in your first year.

-The one hitch to the on-campus scholarships is that they are only available to students who are current CSULA students—so you will not be able to apply until the Spring of your 1st year here.
-But it is a good idea to get a little familiar with the requirements, so that you can be prepared when the campus-wide scholarship application period opens to students (usually March).
+But it is a good idea to get a little familiar with the requirements in order to be prepared when the campus-wide scholarship application period opens to students (usually March).